Customize Consent Preferences

 Black Ceylon Tea is the most common type of Ceylon tea and is made from fully fermented leaves.
 It has a strong flavor with notes of spice and malt, making it ideal for adding milk or sugar to make it more palatable.
 It also contains high levels of antioxidants which can help to improve overall health and well-being.

-See also How is Oriental Beauty tea made?
+See also How is lemon tea made?

 Green Ceylon Tea is made from unfermented leaves and has a light, grassy flavor with floral undertones.
 This type of tea is known for its high levels of antioxidants which can help to reduce inflammation, improve digestion, and lower blood pressure.
 It also contains caffeine which can provide an energy boost for those who need it.